digitalbazaar/bedrock-angular/CONTRIBUTING.md

   property in directive.
 * Do not add variables directly to the scope, as this may lead to unexpected behavior that results from prototypical inheritance patterns.
 Instead, use a controller and add them to it.
-Ensure you are also using `bindToController` to make sure any bindings are attached to the controller not the scope directly.
+This will happen automatically if you are using the AngularJS 1.5+ component API.
+If you are not able to use this API for some reason, then at least ensure you are using `bindToController` to make sure any bindings are attached to the controller not the scope directly.
 In other words, use this definition:
 ```js